Xuan675/SC1015-Project/README.md

 5. Decision Tree
 6. Random Forest
 7. Perceptron

+# What did we learn from this project?
+1. Logistic Regression from sklearn
+2. Random Forest from sklearn
+3. Collaborating using GitHub
+4. Converting Numeric to Categorical

 # Conclusion
 Through the entire course the project, there are clear conclusions that we were able to draw from analyzing the datasets provided.